-With summer winding down in Huntsville, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer ending in Huntsville, now is a good time to get ahead on air conditioner maintenance.

-If you haven’t taken care of it this year, it could be blocked with dust and debris from your yard.
-This collection can decrease your unit’s efficiency and cause it to malfunction.
-Or require replacement sooner.
+If you haven’t washed it this year, it could be full of dirt and yard waste.
+This buildup can reduce your unit’s efficiency and cause it to stop working.
+Or make it wear out faster.

-We recommend having your air conditioning system professionally maintained every year.
+We suggest having your air conditioning system professionally maintained every year.
 Why?
-A clean unit can be more energy efficient, which could save you money on utility expenses.
+Clean equipment can be more energy efficient, which could save you money on utility expenses.

-Regular AC maintenance also helps our technicians spot and take care of slight issues before they develop into high-priced problems.
+Regular AC maintenance also helps our technicians spot and handle small issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing